InstaWP/instawp-connect/readme.txt

 == Changelog ==

 = 0.1.0.58 - Beta =
-- FIX - Sync WooCommerce meta data
+Fixed: Issue with syncing WooCommerce meta data.
-- FIX - Sync display WooCommerce order ID on the staging site that matches with the production site
+Fixed: WooCommerce order ID now correctly displays on the staging site, matching the production site.
-- FIX - Sync WooCommerce order created and modified date
+Fixed: WooCommerce order creation and modification dates now sync properly.
-- FIX - Sync WooCommerce order total
+Fixed: Corrected synchronization of WooCommerce order totals.
-- FIX - Sync WooCommerce order blank item added on the staging site
+Fixed: Resolved issue where blank items were being added to WooCommerce orders on the staging site.
-- FIX - Sync WooCommerce order origin
+Fixed: WooCommerce order origin now syncs correctly.
-- NEW - Exclude WP core folders for migration
+New: WordPress core folders are now excluded from the migration process.
-- FIX - Save post meta on action hook
+Fixed: Post meta data is now saved correctly when triggered by action hooks.
+Fixed: Proper synchronization of post meta data saved via the save_post hook.

 = 0.1.0.57 - 3 October 2024 =
 - FIX - Showing error if wp-config.php is not writable.